-Do BSc Music Technology and First Study Music Technology share course content at all?
+Do BSc Music Technology and BMus Music Technology share course content at all?

 The two programmes share a common backbone of music technology and sound recording modules that are designed to give you a strong technical understanding of areas such as studio recording, live recording, editing, synthesis, sampling, mixing, surround sound, mastering and recording project management skills.

 Do Birmingham City University’s other courses, such as Sound Engineering and Production use the Conservatoire?

 Yes they do, throughout the first two years of the programme.